Health

 - Vaginal rings

-Although HRT can alleviate menopause symptoms, it can increase the risk of blood clots, stroke, gallstones and other medical conditions.
-Your provider will help you carefully weigh the risks and benefits of HRT.
+Although HRT may help alleviate some menopause symptoms, it can increase the risk of blood clots, stroke, gallstones and other medical conditions.
+Your provider can help you carefully weigh the risks and benefits of HRT.

-Hot flashes are a common symptom of menopause, and avoiding caffeine and spicy foods may reduce their frequency and severity.
-Your medical provider may also recommend eating foods that contain plant estrogens known as isoflavones.
-Some foods that contain isoflavones include:
+2. Dietary changes: Hot flashes are a common symptom of menopause.
+However, making lifestyle and dietary changes such as avoiding caffeine, alcohol, and spicy foods may help reduce frequency and severity.
+Your medical provider may also recommend eating foods that contain plant estrogens, which are also known as phytoestrogens.
+Some foods that contain phytoestrogens include:

 - Chickpeas